MohiniPanini/CS180PJ05/README.md

   Functionality: Reporesents a Server for this messaging app, it accepts multiple client at the same time and run on thread.

-  Testing: Run Local Test
+  Testing: Network IO is not tested by RunTestLocal

-  Relationships:
+  Relationships: Accept MessageClient and communicate.

 // MessageClient.java \\

   Functionality: Represents a Client for this messaging app.
 This is where all components of the project come together and a client of the server can run the application.

-  Testing: Run Local test
+  Testing: Network IO is not tested by RunTestLocal

-  Relationships:
+  Relationships: Connect to MessageServer and communicate

 // Conversation.java \\

   Functionality: Represents a Conversation object.
 Each conversation has an array list of message objects that represent the messages of a conversation, an array list of User objects that represent the users in the conversation, and a String that represnts the conversation's filename.

-  Testing: Run Local Test
+  Testing: RunLocalTest

-  Relationships:
+  Relationships: Contains ArrayList of Message and User

 // ConversationGUI.java \\